Free tool

 |---|

-The table is a preview so you can sanity-check it.
-It shows the first 200 rows.
-Your downloaded file has every row and contains only the scrambled codes.
+This preview shows the first 200 rows so you can check it.
+Your downloaded file has every row, and only the codes.

 How it works